Dashticz/dashticz/docs/blocks/specials/dial.rst

 For this reason the 'inverted' block parameter by default is set to true for regular Domoticz blinds devices, and set to false for Domoticz Blinds Inverted devices.

-By settings the ``steps`` parameter you can adjust the step size.
+By setting the ``steps`` parameter you can adjust the step size.
 For Thermostats the default step value is 0.5.
 For Dimmers and Blinds the default step value is 10 (%).

 .. _dialvalues :